frink-okn/frink-landing-zone/docs/index.md

 # About FRINK

-Knowledge graphs have emerged in many domains of science and technology as a powerful means of integrating, structuring, and mining information to extract new knowledge.
-To fully realize the promise of these knowledge graphs, a concerted effort is needed to synthesize many independently modeled and developed graphs that overlap partially with each other, in terms of their content.
-The Fabric Integrating Networked Knowledge, FRINK, is a project that meets this challenge by creating capabilities that allow for the uniform deployment, integration, and harmonization of knowledge graphs created under the Proto-OKN program into a unified [Open Knowledge Network](https://frink-okn.github.io/frink-landing-zone/okn/) for query and analysis.
+## Building the Prototype Open Knowledge Network (Proto-OKN) Program

+In collaboration with five other U.S. government agencies, the U.S. [National Science Foundation](https://nsf.org) (NSF) has [invested $26.7 million in 18 projects through its Building the Prototype Open Knowledge Network (Proto-OKN) program](https://new.nsf.gov/tip/updates/nsf-invests-first-ever-prototype-open-knowledge-network).
+NASA, NIH, the National Institute of Justice, NOAA and the U.S. Geological Survey are partnering with NSF on this effort and will work closely with the awardees to ensure that Proto-OKN supports each agency’s data strategy while addressing use cases associated with agency data.

+An *open knowledge network* is a publicly accessible system of interconnected data repositories and knowledge graphs, designed to support data-driven, AI-powered solutions to societal and economic challenges. *Knowledge graphs* facilitate the integration, structuring, and analysis of information across various scientific and technological domains.

+Among the 18 Proto-OKN projects, the Fabric Integrating Networked Knowledge (FRINK) focuses on synthesizing the independently developed graphs within Proto-OKN, enabling seamless deployment, integration, harmonization, and analysis of knowledge across these graphs.
+For more information about the larger program, visit the main Proto-OKN website: [https://www.proto-okn.net/](https://www.proto-okn.net/)

-This website is primarily to serve as resource for Theme 1 participants of the Proto-OKN program.
-As such it offers a Quick Start Guide on uploading knowledge graphs to the FRINK Landing Zone, updating knowledge graphs, and using FRINK to query all Theme 1 knowledge graphs.
-It also provides best practices for enhancing the integrity of knowledge graphs and advancing their interoperability, and detailed information on each Theme 1 graph that FRINK contains.
+This website serves as a resource for Theme 1 participants in the Proto-OKN program and provides information on FRINK's work for the broader public.
+The Quick Start Guide provides help information for Theme 1 participants developing graphs for the Proto-OKN, Best Practices guidance for Theme 1 participants, and the OKN Registry containing detailed information about each Theme 1 graph.

 The FRINK project is supported by NSF ITE 2333810.